Macbee280/ByteLand/README.md

 </p>

 Inspired by the joonspk-research/generative_agents project, create an AI village with multiple agents!
 By utilizing OpenAI, we were able to create characters that could hold conversations with each other and travel about the town.
+It was created in the 2023 Gonzaga Hackathon, placed 2nd overall, and was made by 4 GU sophomores.

 Features: